Brian Dooreck MD

 Presently, chronic fatigue syndrome has no known cure or treatment.
 Some symptoms, however, can be relieved and managed, which may include:

-Healthy diet: A well-balanced diet can provide the body with the nutrients it needs.
+Healthy diet: A well-balanced diet can give the body the necessary nutrients.

-Talk to a specialized physician: Doctors may run different tests to identify whether patients are deficient in any essential nutrients and may recommend appropriate supplements to try.
+Talk to a specialized physician: Doctors may run different tests to identify whether patients are deficient in essential nutrients and may recommend appropriate supplements.

-Professional counseling: A licensed therapist can help with processing and developing effective coping skills for the illness and its influence on daily life and relationships.
+Professional counseling: A licensed therapist can help process and develop practical coping skills for the illness and its influence on daily life and relationships.

 Relaxation activities: Gentle massages, meditation, and deep breathing exercises may help relax the body by stimulating the vagus nerve, which reduces the "fight or flight" mode.

-Patients should discuss all potential remedies with their doctors to determine if they are suitable for their specific condition.
+Patients should discuss all potential remedies with their doctors to determine if they suit their conditions.

 Presently, chronic fatigue syndrome has no known cure or treatment.